On supratopologies, normalized families and Frankl conjecture

 Recently, a breakthrough by Gilmer \cite{Gil22} provided the first known constant lower bound on the frequency of the most frequent element in union-closed families.
 This was later improved, and the current best bound is of 0.38234 \cite{Cam22,Yu23}.

 In this paper, we will focus on the study of \emph{normalized} union-closed families.
 These constitute an interesting subclass of union-closed families, that are, in some sense, the smallest possible separating families for a given universe.
-They are particularly relevant because the above mentioned Salzborn formulation of Frankl conjecture only refers to normalized union-closed families, as opposed to Frankl conjecture that concerns all union-closed families of sets.
+They are particularly relevant because the above mentioned Salzborn formulation of Frankl's conjecture only refers to normalized union-closed families, as opposed to Frankl's conjecture that concerns all union-closed families of sets.